})();

 Extreme heat presents different but equally dangerous challenges for stranded motorists.
 In July 2020, a family's SUV broke down on a remote stretch of highway between Phoenix and Las Vegas during 115°F weather.

+The Rodriguez family's first action was calling for help, then staying with their vehicle—a critical desert survival rule.
 Their emergency kit included extra water (two gallons), shade cloth, electrolyte packets, and reflective window coverings.
 These items prevented heat exhaustion during their four-hour wait for roadside assistance.
 "The shade cloth was a lifesaver," said driver Mike Rodriguez.
-"It created enough shade for my kids to stay cool outside the hot car."
+"It created enough shade for my kids to stay cool outside the hot car while remaining next to the vehicle where rescuers could find us."

-Desert and hot climate considerations include extra water (minimum one gallon per person), sun protection, electrolyte supplements, and methods to create shade away from overheated vehicles.
+Desert and hot climate considerations include extra water (minimum one gallon per person per day), sun protection, electrolyte supplements, and materials to create shade near your vehicle.
+Remember: your vehicle is your best shelter in desert emergencies—never leave it to walk for help.

 Rapid weather changes can create life-threatening situations even on familiar routes.
-A photographer traveling through central Texas encountered flash flooding that made several roads impassible, forcing an overnight stay in her vehicle.
+A photographer traveling through central Texas encountered developing flash flood conditions and made the critical decision to seek higher ground before flooding became severe.

 How Should You Organize Your Emergency Kit for Maximum Effectiveness?